Cross-Architecture Knowledge Distillation: Related Work

 \section{Related Work}

-Hinton \etal \cite{hinton2015distilling} firstly proposes the concept of knowledge distillation, in which a student network is trained with the soft labels from a strong teacher network.
-Guided by the teacher network, the student network usually obtains a high performance even though it is compact.
+Hinton \etal \cite{hinton2015distilling} proposes the concept of knowledge distillation, using the soft output of teacher to guide the learning of student.
 Recently, it has been applied mainly to model compression \cite{cheng2017survey} and knowledge transfer \cite{tan2018survey}.

-Most knowledge distillation methods exploit different formations of distilled knowledge to better guide the student network, including final output~\cite{hinton2015distilling,ba2013deep} and hint layer knowledge~\cite{zagoruyko2016paying,romero2014fitnets,heo2019comprehensive,huang2017like,yim2017gift,liu2019knowledge}.
+Different formations of distilled knowledge are explored to better guide the student network, including final output~\cite{hinton2015distilling,ba2013deep} and hint layer knowledge~\cite{zagoruyko2016paying,romero2014fitnets,heo2019comprehensive,huang2017like,yim2017gift,liu2019knowledge,song2022spot,song2021tree}.
 For hint layer knowledge, many endeavors have been taken to match the student hint layers and the teacher-guided layers.
-For example, AT \cite{zagoruyko2016paying} defines single-channel attention maps as knowledge to deal with the dimension mismatch between the teacher and the student.
+For example, AT \cite{zagoruyko2016paying} defines single-channel attention maps as knowledge.
 However, the computation of the attention maps causes channel-dimension information loss.
-FitNet \cite{romero2014fitnets} directly distills the features from the intermediate layers, which has no information loss.
+FitNet \cite{romero2014fitnets} directly distills the features from intermediate layers without information loss.
 However, this restriction is somewhat hard and not all the information is beneficial.
-Heo \etal \cite{heo2019comprehensive} adds a $1\times 1$ convolution layer and a batch normalization (BN) layer to transform the student features to better match the teacher feature.
-Besides, rather than a direct transformation from the original features, many new types of knowledge are proposed.
-For instance, in NST \cite{huang2017like}, the student network is trained to mimic the distribution of the activation from the intermediate layers in the teacher network.
-FSP \cite{yim2017gift} is presented to transfer the inference procedure of the teacher, which can be seen as a feature space transformation.
 Liu \etal \cite{liu2019knowledge} distill the knowledge called instance relationship graph (IRG), which contains instance feature, instance feature relationship and feature space transformation.
-These methods are not limited by the dimension mismatch between the teacher and the student.
-But some types of knowledge may miss spatial information.
+It is not limited by the dimension mismatch between the teacher and the student.

 The methods above all focus on convolutional neural network (CNN).
 Recently, Transformer becomes increasingly popular because of its impressive performance.
 However, due to the totally different architecture, many previous KD methods can not be directly applied to Transformers.
 There are some works \cite{touvron2021training,wang2020minilm,aguilar2020knowledge} studying knowledge distillation between Transformers.
 DeiT~\cite{touvron2021training} proposes a distillation token similar to the class token, to make the student Transformer learn the hard label from the teacher and ground truth (GT).
 MINILM \cite{wang2020minilm} focuses on the attention mechanisms in Transformer and distills the corresponding self-attention information.
 IR \cite{aguilar2020knowledge} distills the internal representations (\eg, self-attention map) from the teacher Transformer to the student Transformer.